-- Why is Australia using its labour resources to produce mineral exports rather than to manufacture shoes? - Why have scarce resources been moved from mining to more service-based industries in recent years? - What will happen to the allocation of resources as the earth's climate systems become increasingly disrupted?
+- Why is Australia using its labour resources to produce mineral exports rather than to manufacture cars? - Why have some of our scarce resources been moved from mining to more service-based industries in recent years? - What will happen to the allocation of resources as the earth's climate systems become increasingly disrupted?